csc301-2024-s/13-Engineers-Without-Borders/README.md

 The educational stuff is the just information about the Green Revolution and its pros and cons.
 Simply click the next/back buttons to proceed.

 Eventually you will reach the simulation.
 There will be a screen where you can select which household you want to play as, each with a different number of adults, children, and plots of land.
 When you click, you will be brought to the farm management screen - in the upper left corner you can see the current weather index, year, and phase.
 In the lower left corner there is a button that will display information about your household.
 In the lower middle there is a green button to progress to the next phase.
 In the lower right corner there is a button to take you to the market, which should only be visible during phase 3.
 In the upper right corner of phases 1 and 2, you can see your total "labour value."
 Every adult by default contributes two labour points, but contributes four if they are assigned an ox.
+Near the top right is an information button which you can press to read about how to play the current phase.

 ### Household Screen
 When you click the lower left button you will be taken to a screen where you can view your adults, children, inventory, and land (which takes you back to the farm management screen).
 In the adults section it lists all your adults (and hired labour, which last for one year), and there are buttons for you to assign oxen to them (if you have any).
 In the children section it lists all your children, as well as how many years until they become adults.
 In the inventory you can see how many of every item you own (except land and labour, which can be seen in farm management and the adult list respectively).

 ### Phase 1
-At the start of the year, there may be random events - we currently do not have a way to display this event to the user but it will be implemented later.
+At the start of the year, there may be random events - if there is one, a popup will be shown.
 Events include making certain market items unavailable or changing their price, or adding a child to your family.

 In phase 1 you irrigate your crops.
 You can irrigate up to 10 plots of land per tubewell owned.
 Of course, this means you can't irrigate any land if you don't have tubewells - in the future we will make it so this phase is skipped if this is the case.
 Irrigating one plot of land costs two labour points.